adityachaudhari1412/Carzz-Marketplace/README.md

-# CARZZ 3330 App (Updated in 2024)
+# CARZZ 3330 App

 ## Project History

 This project was originally developed as part of my Bachelor's coursework in 2022.
-It was a full-stack vehicle marketplace platform built to practice React, Node.js, and database management.
+It is a full-stack vehicle marketplace platform built to practice React, Node.js, and database management.

 In 2024, I revisited and updated the project to:
 - Host it on a cloud server for public accessibility